 III.
 BUSINESS & OPERATIONS

 The main business operations ofour company can be divided into three categories i.e.

 (i) Project development and implementation;

-(iii) Advisory and Project Management Services including Debt Syndication for ourprojects.
+(iii) Advisory Services and Project Management Services including ConstructionSupervision/Debt Syndication for your Company's projects.

 2. Mahakaleshwar Tollways Private Limited ("MTPL"): Four laning of theIndore-Ujjain portion from Ch.
 5/2 to Ch.
 53 on State Highway 27 on BOT Toll basis in thestate of Madhya Pradesh.